-Electric heaters will get your pool to temperature anywhere from 12 to 48 hours.
+Electric heaters will get your pool water to temperature anywhere from 12 to 48 hours.
 Heat pumps fall into last place, usually warming your pool sufficiently at the 24- to 72-hour mark.
-The smaller your pool, the faster these heaters will reach the right temperature.
+The smaller your pool, the faster these heater products will reach the right temperature.

-For example, it could be worth investing in a gas heater if you have a large pool and want it to heat quickly.
+For example, it could be worth investing in gas pool heaters if you have a large pool and want it to heat quickly.
 However, smaller pools could reap many benefits from heat pumps.
-View any potential options and compare the information with your pool’s stats to get a heater that warms the water as quickly as you’d like.
+View any potential options and compare the information with your pool’s stats to get a pool heater that warms the water as quickly as you’d like.

 The answer to this question depends on how much you intend to use your pool.
 You can lower the temperature or even turn it off if you know you won’t use the pool for a few days.
 Doing so could potentially save you a lot on energy costs.
 Just know you’ll have to plan around the heater, taking some time to return to a comfortable temperature.

 It’s also often advised to leave your pool heater on year-round to keep your pipes from freezing over.
 But because that’s rarely an issue in Florida, you don’t necessarily need to follow this rule all the time.

 However, if you notice a cold snap in the forecast, it’s wise to turn the pool heater on to ensure that the water is comfortable and that the cold doesn’t cause wear and tear on your system.